zerologin/zerologin/README.md

-# Zerlogin, a passwordless authentication server
+# Zerologin, a passwordless authentication server

 Documentation is available on [zerologin.co](https://zerologin.co)